 7. Not Just For Ecommerce

-Whilst most people think of transactional emails as related to ecommerce websites, they are not exclusively used within this niche.
+Whilst most people think of transactional emails as related to eCommerce websites, they are not exclusively used within this niche.

-So as a final point, it’s important to remember that transactional emails are not just for ecommerce websites.
+So as a final point, it’s important to remember that transactional emails are not just for eCommerce websites.
 They are a useful tool for all websites.

-A good example of this includes websites which collect an email address in exchange for an email download.
+A good example of this includes websites that collect an email address in exchange for an email download.
 As a webmaster, you could send an automatic transactional email to your user, using this as an opportunity to make that ‘wow’ impact.

-Another example of transactional email outside of ecommerce includes basic email sign-up forms.
+Another example of transactional email outside of eCommerce includes basic email sign-up forms.
 If your website provides the functionality for email sign-ups in your website footer, you can send automated, but personalized transactional emails when people submit their email address.
 Turn it into a good opportunity for another strong interaction between your business and its customers.

 Transactional emails sound boring and they often are.
 Many marketers overlook the potential they present.
 As we have seen, this includes the opportunity to build on your brand’s strong image, present a simple CTA, and integrate functional transactional emails with other elements of your website.
 By making the most of the opportunity transactional emails present, you can add that ‘wow’ factor and turn them into a successful element of your marketing strategy.

-Victoria Greene is an ecommerce consultant & freelance writer.
-On her blog, VictoriaEcommerce, she shares tips on ecommerce, digital marketing, and how writers can hone their craft.
+Victoria Greene is an eCommerce consultant & freelance writer.
+On her blog, VictoriaEcommerce, she shares tips on eCommerce, digital marketing, and how writers can hone their craft.
 She is passionate about using her experience to help brands improve their marketing strategy.